-The BMBF is therefore continuing this successful model with the announcement on the funding of the Käte Hamburger International Centres (Federal Gazette of April 1, 2019).
-The BMBF is reacting to current developments: In addition to "classical International Centres", funding under funding line II can now also be provided for those who are pursuing a transdisciplinary study in the area of cooperation between the humanities and the life sciences, the natural sciences, technology and engineering, for example, on cultures of research or on global challenges such as climate change.
-Funding for the first International Centres started in 2021.
-Further International Centres will be funded after the 2021 and 2023 tender rounds.
+The Federal Ministry of Research, Technology and Space (BMFTR) is therefore continuing this successful model with the announcement on the funding of the Käte Hamburger International Centres (Federal Gazette of April 1, 2019).
+The BMFTR is reacting to current developments: In addition to "classical International Centres", funding under funding line II can now also be provided for those who are pursuing a transdisciplinary study in the area of cooperation between the humanities and the life sciences, the natural sciences, technology and engineering, for example, on cultures of research or on global challenges such as climate change.

 Käte Hamburger International Centres (funding guideline 2019):